scottbedard/backend/README.md

     - read users

 # this property adds an item to the main backend navigation.
-# see the notes below for more info on icons
+# icons may be any valid lucide name (https://lucide.dev)
 nav:
     href: /backend/users
     icon: users